 Sometimes you can recover a stunned bird by gently holding it in your hands (for the warmth) until they come to.

 I have a few tomato plants, some lettuce, basil, kale, broccoli and chives growing in the flower boxes this year.
 As leaves become abundant I’ll often clip a few off for my salads.
 Dear Pip’s Place guests, please feel free to do the same and please water!

 [Scroll down for latest news.]
 A spacious deck, perfect for relaxing.
 Great hikes and bike trails nearby.
-A short walk to the water. the ferry or the Thatch Pub!
 Sleeping four adults very comfortably.
 Competitive rates.
-If you have any questions about renting our cabin please call me, John (250) 702-9444 or email me John[at]hornbyvacationrentals[dot]com.
-Bookings are handled by Frances at WindWaves.ca, who has been managing vacation rentals on Hornby since 1995.
-You can email Frances at: email@example.com.
+If you have any questions about renting our cabin please email me John[at]hornbyvacationrentals[dot]com.
+Bookings are handled by WindWaves.ca, who have been managing vacation rentals on Hornby since 1995.
+You can email them at: email@example.com.
 (Click photos for larger sizes).

 A deer in the roses!
 Deer pass through the yard daily.